 Once you understand your cause of action, the elements within that cause of action, your burden of proof, and the evidence, you are ready to present your case in small claims.

-Here is an example complaint which is based on the ICPA (again, this is most likely the route you would want to go in a case against a dealership):
+Here is an example complaint which is based on the Idaho Consumer Protection Act (again, this is a route you may want to go in a case against a dealership):

 The defendant engaged in violation of the Idaho Consumer Protection Act by:

 1. [state a provision of Idaho Code 48-603 you believe the defendant violated and explain how it was violated] ex: Falsely stating that the brakes were in good condition when they were not in good condition in violation of Idaho Code 48-608(17).